go-goyave/goyave.dev/src/basics/server.md

 ## Stop

 The server can be stopped manually from any goroutine.
-It is a concurrently safe operation.
+This function is safe for concurrent use.

 ```go
 server.Stop()